ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Performance Evaluation

-Given the limited energy budget of UAVs, Energy Efficiency (EE) serves as a paramount performance metric.
-We focus on the communication efficiency, defined as the ratio of aggregate throughput to the total transmission power.
+Given the limited energy budget of UAVs, energy efficiency serves as a paramount performance metric.
+We evaluate the holistic system efficiency, defined as the ratio of aggregate throughput to the total power consumption (including both transmission and propulsion).
 The instantaneous system energy efficiency $\text{EE}_{\text{sys}}(t)$ (bits/Joule) is:

-To strictly quantify the relative performance gains across different operational regimes, we evaluate the Normalized Energy Efficiency (NEE).
-Specifically, the NEE is calculated by normalizing the time-averaged EE of the proposed method against that of the baseline:

-where $\overline{\text{EE}}_{\text{random}}$ represents the average energy efficiency achieved by the Static Random Deployment strategy.
-An NEE value greater than 1.0 indicates a net performance improvement over the lower-bound heuristic.